eliinal/cygni/README.md

 The instructions are provided to test the application with Postman.

-## Step 1
+## Start the game
-Start the game.
-Go to POST http://localhost:5012/api/games/ to write the first POST-request.
+Enter POST http://localhost:5012/api/games/ in POSTMAN to send the first POST-request.

-Submit the first player's name in the request-body like this:
+Submit the first player's name in the request-body like this, by choosing the settings "raw" and "JSON (applciation/json)":

 {
     "name": "Lisa"
 }

-The header section in Postman now displays the game id and the first players name.
+The response from the server is now shown in header section in Postman.

-## Step 2
+## Join the game
 Ask another person to join the game.
-It is implied that the other player has received the game id, from the first player, through slack or a similar service.
+It is implied that the other player has received the game id, from the first player, through Slack or a similar service.

-Use this id and go to
+Use this id and enter
 POST http://localhost:5012/api/games/:id/join
-to submit the second player's name in the request body.
+to submit the second player's name in the request body, with the same settings as the previous request.

 {
     "name": "Pelle"
 }

-Now the Postman header section will display the game id, the first player's name as well as the second player's name.
+The response from the server is now shown in header section in Postman.

-## Step 3 & 4
+## Make a move
-The players make their moves, by going to POST http://localhost:5012/api/games/:id/move and sumbit their name and the chosen move in the request-body.
+The player make their move by entering POST http://localhost:5012/api/games/:id/move and submitting their name and the chosen move in the request-body.
+Same settings as previous request.

 {
     "name": "Lisa/Pelle"